djjudas21/charts/charts/smtp-relay/README.md

-# tx-smtp-relay-helm
+# smtp-relay
-Helm chart for tx-smtp-relay
+Helm chart for smtp-relay

 This image provides an SMTP relay host for emails from within a Kubernetes cluster.